ormondr/Smoking_GWAS_LAGC/README.md

 ## Repository Structure

-The scripts are organized into the following steps (after enter in the language path wanted):
+The scripts are organized into the following steps (inside the selected language folder):

 ### Quality Control (`00QC`)
 - `00arrayqc_preimputation/`: Pre-imputation QC